Why is this important?

 If you are under 18, your employer must do an assessment of possible risks to your health and safety before they employ you.
 They must pay particular attention to your age, lack of experience, and other things that could be a risk to your health and safety.

-You do not have to be given a health and safety assessment if you are doing short term or occasional work in a family business or in a private household, and this is not in itself considered to be harmful to you.
+You do not have to be given a health and safety assessment if you are doing short term or occasional work in a family business or in a private household as long as this, in itself, is not harmful to you.

 16 – 18 year olds